opencybersecurityalliance/stix-shifter/adapter-guide/develop-stix-adapter.md

 **Using Custom STIX Objects and Properties**

 As shown below in [Step 5](#step-5-edit-the-to_stix_map-json-file), custom objects and properties are supported by the STIX standard and can be used when defining mappings.
 However, services using stix-shifter may be unaware of any custom elements and so only rely on standard STIX objects when constructing queries.
 Therefore it is recommended to stick to standard objects and attributes (as outlined in the STIX [documentation](http://docs.oasis-open.org/cti/stix/v2.0/stix-v2.0-part4-cyber-observable-objects.html)) when constructing the `from_stix_map`.

+**Using multiple from-STIX map files with dialects**

+Pattern translation can use dialects to differentiate between multiple from-STIX mapping files.
+Multiple from-STIX mappings may be needed in cases where one STIX pattern queries multiple data source tables that use different schemas.
+Any dialects are appended to the module name with the following format: `<module_name>:<dialect_1>:<dialect_2>` Using QRadar as an example, one pattern queries both event and flow tables.
+This requires a from-STIX mapping file for each, which results in one pattern translating into two AQL queries.
+QRadar's module name would be passed to the `StixTranslation.translate` method as `qradar:events:flows`.
+Each dialect gets extracted from the module name and becomes a property of the data_mapper object, which is used throughout the pattern translation flow.
+In cases where multiple from-STIX map files are used, the naming convention is `<dialect>_from_stix_map.json`.
+It is important that the file names follow this structure since the dialect is used to dynamically look up the file path.
+So in the case of QRadar, there would be a `events_from_stix_map.json` and `flows_from_stix_map.json` file in the json folder.
+The dialect can also be used in the `query_constructor` (detailed below) if it's needed in the translated query string.
+In the case of an SQL language, this may look like `SELECT * FROM <dialect> WHERE <some condition>`

 [Back to top](#create-a-translation-module)